softprodev/adex-core/TECH.md

 ## Level two

-For later generations of the core, there's the posibility of adding off-chain solutions that supplement the main smart contracts, for example an IOTA-based solution that will handle real-time bidding and commit the overall results to the ethereum blockchain (`ADXRealTimeBiddingExchange`) - therefore replacing the current off-chain hyperlog-based solution.
+For later generations of the core, there's the posibility of adding off-chain solutions that supplement the main smart contracts, for example a layer 2 solution that will handle real-time bidding and commit the overall results to the ethereum blockchain (`ADXRealTimeBiddingExchange`) - therefore replacing the current off-chain hyperlog-based solution.

-Possible level two solutions: IOTA, TrueBit, polkadot
+Possible level two solutions: TrueBit, polkadot

 ## Ports